To explore and use an API, simply:

 To manage your subscriptions, simply:

-2. Select the 'My subscriptions' tab within the top navigation menu on the Home page.
-This takes you to the subscriptions page with a list of all your subscriptions including detail such as:
+2. Select the My subscriptions tab within the top navigation menu on the Home page.
+This will show you the My subscriptions page with a list of all your subscriptions including detail such as:

 • Environment